JasonNero/MoLab/README.md

 #### Using the DCC Plugin

-See `dcc/infer_from_dcc.py` for an example of how to connect to the backend and infer from the Maya Script Editor.
+See `dcc/inference_example.py` for an example of how to connect to the backend and infer from the Maya Script Editor.
-Make sure to adapt the backend URI and add the repo source folder to the `sys.path`.

 For more details please refer to the [documentation](https://JasonNero.github.io/MoLab/).